This program aligns with other Energy Safety Canada prevention strategies such as:

 This best practice is designed to assist companies in the development, maintenance and on-going improvement of dropped objects prevention.
 Every company’s risks of dropped objects will vary.
 As such, each one’s control strategies may be slightly different to reflect the work environment and associated risks and challenges but should take into consideration the various components discussed in this document.

 This tool has been designed to educate industry on the use and limitations of exclusion zones and the need for other preventative barriers to build capacity to fail safe.
-This tool has been designed around a deflection off a round surface such as scaffolding tubing or handrails and therefore its use on angular steel to determine an exclusion zone may not be appropriate.
 Energy Safety Canada is seeking to publish the calculations and methodology around the exclusion zone tool in a peer-reviewed journal and will provide the link to this publication within the tool when it is available.
+At that time, final draft will be removed from the tool.

 Drops | Canadian Chapter

-Energy Safety Canada is in the process of partnering with DROPS (DropsOnline) in the establishment of a Canadian Chapter.
+Energy Safety Canada has partnered with DROPS (DropsOnline) in the establishment of a Canadian Chapter.